 What to expect:

 Kayaking through the city centre gives you the opportunity to see some of its most iconic landmarks away from the hustle and bustle of the busy streets.
-The trip can be as strenuous as you like – you can opt to take the two-hour tour which brings you through the city-centre or the three-hour tour which will continue further up the Liffey to the slightly wilder parts up around Islandbridge.
+The trip can be as strenuous as you like – you can opt to take the two-hour tour which brings you through the city-centre or the three-hour tour which will continue further up the Liffey to the slightly wilder parts around Islandbridge.

 City Kayaking offers kayaking trips in Dublin City Centre.
 Tours leave daily from Dublin City Moorings which is located next to the Jeanie Johnson ship on the north side of the river.
-Daily trips (including sunset trips) are €33.
-Their Music Under the Bridge trip costs €39 and kids paddling costs just €25.
+Daily 2 hour tours leave at 1pm and cost €38 .
+Their Music Under the Bridge trip costs €42 and kids paddling costs €34.

 8 awesome activities in Dublin for adventure lovers